pablobacho/esp32-manager/README.md

 - `AP` or *AP mode*: Creates an AP (access point) a 3rd device can connect to, such as a smartphone or computer.
 - `AUTO`: Auto will check whether there is a known SSID to connect to, and start in `STA` mode if there is, or `AP` if there is not.

-### Accessing programmatically from a remote machine
+### Accessing programmatically from a remote machine via HTTP

 All same operations can be perform programmatically from another machine connected to the same network via HTTP GET methods.